 Our project team:

 We are interested in the field of leadership and school management in Waldorf/ Steiner schools.
-As a first project we offered offered an interactive online blended learning course with four live events online with interesting and well-known speakers and opportunities for exchange and discussion in groups.
+As a first project we offered an interactive online blended learning course.
 Additionally we collected text and video material (e.g. interviews with school leaders) that can be accessed at any time.
 The course material is hosted on the elewa platform. (via button below) Now we are starting a second edition of our leadership journey in order to involve more school leaders or people interested in the field of leadership and school governance as well as advocacy and PR in an international co-operation.